 We’ll hold a vigil outside the AGM as the company’s shareholders arrive.

-If you have any accessibility requirements please contact email@example.com and we can organise travel arrangements to meet your needs.
+If you have any accessibility requirements please contact [email protected] and we can organise travel from Medact to the vigil to meet your needs.